Party Wall Surveyors

 • Alterations to party structures, such as walls separating terraced or semi-detached houses, which can in turn be divided into flats

-Where work falls within the scope of the Act, it is necessary for a Building Owner to serve notice and obtain the Adjoining Owner’s consent.
-If consent is not given, the parties are deemed to be ‘in dispute’ under the Act and surveyors must be appointed to resolve the dispute by way of a Party Wall Award.
+Where work falls within the scope of the Act, it is necessary for a building owner to serve notice and obtain the adjoining owner’s consent.
+If consent is not given, the parties are deemed to be ‘in dispute’ under the Act and each party must appoint a surveyor to resolve the dispute by agreeing and serving a party wall award.

 TYPES OF WORK COVERED BY THE PARTY WALL ACT